aakovalev/articles/How to shoot yourself to the foot with Lombok and Java 8++.md

    // other methods skipped for brevity
 }

 Again nothing suspicious at the first glance.
 And nothing should cause _NoClassDefFoundError_.
-However, class contained _@Delegate_ annotation from https://projectlombok.org[Lombok] library.
+However, class contained _@Delegate_ annotation from link:https://projectlombok.org[Lombok] library.

 == @Delegate…What wrong can be here?

 What _@Delegate_ annotation does is the following: using byte code generation it inserts into the class methods that correspond to the given interface/class and implements them by delegating to the method invocations at the annotated field…In our example (see class _Foo_ above) annotation _@Delegate_ will add all the methods of _Map<String, String>_ into _Foo_ class.
 Implementations of these methods will contain invocations of corresponding methods on field _params_, which is a _HashMap<String, String>_ and therefore supports _Map<String,String>_ contract.
 And here I recalled and realized that there is a difference between _java.util.Map_ interface in Java 7 and Java 8.
 See the picture below:

-[uml]
+[uml, file="uml-picture.png"]
 --
 interface Java7.Map<K,V> {
     int size();